bfansports/amazon-api-gateway-url-shortener/README.md

 ### Deploying

-***Note: This stack includes an Amazon CloudFront distribution which can take around 30 minutes to create.
-Don't be alarmed if the deploy seems to hang for a long time.***
 In the terminal, use the SAM CLI guided deployment the first time you deploy
 ```bash
 sam deploy -g